-Born and raised in Johannesburg, South Africa, Ray Berman fled his home country for Swaziland in 1966 in a self-imposed voluntary exile when Nelson Mandela was imprisoned.
-There he became an architect and eventually a painter, immersing himself in Swazi tradition and culture and gaining insight into a central approach to art in Africa: no one creates anything by themselves, but must submit to the voices of ancestors and allow them to work through each artist.
+Born and raised in Johannesburg, South Africa, artist Ray Berman fled his home country for Swaziland in 1966 in a self-imposed voluntary exile when Nelson Mandela was imprisoned.
+There he became an architect and eventually a painter, immersing himself in Swazi tradition and culture and gaining insight into a central approach to art in Africa: no one creates anything by themselves, but must submit to the voices of ancestors, listen to the spirits and allow them to work through each artist.

 ** Shipping on this item may NOT calculated at the checkout due to the unique size, weight, and fragility of this item.
 You will be notified via email with a calculated shipping cost which will need to be paid prior to dispatch.
 Please contact us, for additional information.

 Sign up today!
 To Learn More About our Story